 In a way, it represents perfectly what the metropolis holds near its core.
 Los Angeles is the second largest city in the country.
 Big cities attract power players.
 In fact, we could say they are funded by power players.
 The wealth they represent is the wealth achieved through lobha, a Pali word Bhikkhu Bodhi defines as “self-centered desire: the desire for pleasure and possessions,…the urge to bolster the sense of ego with power, status, and prestige.”
 Is the viewer, the wanderer amongst the display cases of a metropolitan museum, guilty of partaking of this lobha?
 It’s a question a Buddhist might ask themselves.
 Do cities make those attempting some level of renunciation slightly guilty, tarnished, lessened somehow?
 The temptations certainly are there to kick around vows that have been taken.
 The canon of tales from the Bible’s Prodigal Son to Johnny Cash’s Don’t Take Your Guns to Town, attest to the dangerous folly such places can induce.
 Bhikkhu Bodhi belongs to a sect of Buddhism that tends to hold those vows seriously.
 Right Action includes “abstaining from taking what is not given.”
 There are many layers to what is considered unwise action that breaks this vow, including fraudulence and deceitfulness.
 What was on display in these cases came to this exhibit through many different means.
 In many cases, they were originally, long ago, the result of grave robbery.
 You might say that is a bit of unfortunate history that does not devaluate the exhibit’s legitimacy.
 Fair enough.
 A majority of the objects in the exhibit were on loan from Latin American institutions.
 But a good portion were held in private collections of US citizens and institutions, like the Rockefeller Collection, Harvard’s Peabody Museum, and the whimsical sounding Dumbarton Oaks.
 Not to say that entire collections are illegitimately owned, but we know the manner in which valuable artifacts of these types tend to flow from the nations of their origin, to richer nations.
 Or whether everyone of an origin nation is in full agreement with the legitimacy of an archaeological dig carried on by a foreign institution.
 Even the Getty is in dispute with the Italian and Greek governments over their Roman and Greek antiquities at the Villa.
 A recent criminal indictment forced a curator’s resignation.
-But I hadn’t weaseled my way into or had any privileges to the presence and Roman statue strewn parlor of an English duke.
+But I hadn’t ingratiated my way into the presence of an English duke in his Roman statue strewn parlor.
 I paid a nominal $15 bucks for parking, actually $10 for arriving after 3 pm, to indulge in what only the wealthy could have seen 250 years ago.
 Should a citizen of very modest means not enjoy the spoils of her parent nation?
 Whether Krishna would allow the common man Arjuna’s province, when it comes to cultural experience, I cannot say.
 I think Jean Paul Getty decided so with the death purse of a modern Krishna.
 Other than the parking, and the gas to get there, the Center’s admission is free.

 But such treasures on display to a wealthy nation’s public may do another thing that to some degree counteracts the ethical ambiguity of some if its pieces’ proprietorship.
 We can recognize and respect the aesthetic and artistic genius of these ancient indigenous American cultures.
 The exhibit itself was part of a Los Angeles wide effort among its museums and collections to recognize the values and achievements of Latin American regions and people, both historically and contemporarily, especially wise in a city with a majority Latino population.